EnochEnagbem/OPERATING-SYSTEMS-COSC255/MFTAlgorithm/README.md

     Which is `Block Size - Memory require for a particular Process`

-After the compute the program then display the following
+After the computation, the program then display the following
 - Total Internal Fragmentation
 - Total External Fragmentation
 - Memory Require for a Every Process